 Well, I’ve changed my mind.
 I’ve never been convinced by the Goretex/membrane magic; at least not for hillwalking – I get too hot and sweaty.
 But making less heat paddling an open kayak on a cool Scottish day, the stuff seemed to work.
 It keeps out the splash and light rain, but because the leg muscles are inactive, sweatiness is barely apparent.
 Using a regular eVent hiking cag on top produced more mugginess, but nothing as bad as on the hill and easier to control with the front zip and adjustable cuff cinches.
 Unlike a hardshell, for an IK there’s no great benefit to buying a regular kayak cag with a waist seal as there’s no cockpit spray skirt to seal it against.
 If you really want to keep dry all over, just use a dry suit.

-Gluing in latex boots
+Gluing on latex socks

-You’d think gluing latex boots to latex trouser cuffs would be simple.
+You’d think gluing latex socks to latex trouser cuffs would be simple.
 Not so it seems.
 My first go using regular rubber glue didn’t take to the shiny outer surface of the pants’ latex.

 I read of using two-part adhesive, even though that refers to the tricky latex-to-dry suit fabric seal, not similar latex.
 So with the leg and the sock remounted on a piece of 5-inch plastic drain pipe (below), I tried again mixing up some PolyMarine Hypalon adhesive.
 This stuff sticks like a velcro electro-magnet, but curing times are lengthy and there’s the whole faff of getting the 25:1 mix correct.